Table of Contents

 Melbourne, Melbourne, Melbourne!
 I love Melbourne!
-A weekend trip to Melbourne is a must when studying abroad in Australia.
-Keep reading to learn more about Melbourne in my student travel guide!
+A weekend in Melbourne is a must when studying abroad in Australia.
+Keep reading to learn more about how to spend a weekend in Melbourne!

 The Great Ocean Road